1974 FIFA World Cup qualification (UEFA–CONMEBOL play-off): Soviet Union

 The Soviet's qualification started on 13 October 1972 with a 1–0 loss to France, away in Paris.
 Five days later they faced the Republic of Ireland in Dublin and won 2–1.
 Their home matches were played in May 1973.
 On 13 May they won against the Irish by 1–0, and thirteen days later beat the French 2–0 with both goals coming in the last ten minutes.

 Rather than having the worst record among group winners, placing Soviet Union in the play-off was simply decided through allocation to Group 9 - Europe (UEFA).

-Despite 32 UEFA nations participating in the qualifying group stage, UEFA oddly chose to allocate only three teams to 3 of the 9 groups, instead of having 8 groups of 4 teams.
+Despite 32 UEFA nations participating in the qualifying group stage, UEFA oddly chose to allocate only 3 teams to 4 of the 9 groups, instead of having 8 groups of 4 teams.

 Chile

 Chile was placed in Group 3 of the CONMEBOL qualification alongside Peru and Venezuela although the Venezuelans withdrew.
 On 29 April 1973 Chile was defeated 2–0 by the Peruvians in Lima.
 In the home game on 13 May 1973 Chile won 2–0, making both teams equal on points and goal difference.
-A play-off was held on neutral ground in Montevideo, Uruguay, where Chile triumphed 2–1 to face the Soviets.
+A play-off was held on neutral ground in Montevideo, Uruguay, where Chile triumphed 2–1 to face the Soviets by having the worst record among group winners.